 QUEBEC-LABRADOR FOUNDATION (QLF) www.qlf.org

 As a young clergyman fresh out of Yale Divinity School, storyteller Robert (Bob) Bryan bought a floatplane with proceeds from the 1958 album he'd made with Marshall Dodge, BERT AND I...AND OTHER STORIES FROM DOWN EAST, and established a flying ministry with the Anglican Church of Canada.
 Then, in 1961, he launched the Quebec-Labrador Foundation to further assist coastal communities in Eastern Canada and Maine.
 Today, QLF is still going strong, and continues to promote environmental conservation and cultural stewardship around the world.
-There's lots more information about Bob's life as a flying clergyman and environmental/cultural protector in his memoir, ROBERT BRYAN: THE FLYING PARSON OF LABRADOR AND THE REAL STORY BEHIND BERT AND I, and luckily, even though the hardback version was long-ago sold-out new, the paperback edition is still available here and also at Amazon.
+There's lots more information about Bob's life as a flying clergyman and environmental/cultural protector in his memoir, ROBERT BRYAN: THE FLYING PARSON OF LABRADOR AND THE REAL STORY BEHIND BERT AND I, and luckily, even though the hardback version was long-ago sold-out at normal prices, the paperback edition is still available.
 The book is an excellent read!